citrix/terraform-provider-citrix/docs/resources/daas_delivery_group.md

 ### Optional

-- `autoscale_enabled` (Boolean) Whether auto-scale is enabled for the delivery group.
+- `allow_anonymous_access` (Boolean) Give access to unauthenticated (anonymous) users; no credentials are required to access StoreFront.
+This feature requires a StoreFront store for unauthenticated users.
 - `autoscale_settings` (Attributes) The power management settings governing the machine(s) in the delivery group. (see [below for nested schema](#nestedatt--autoscale_settings))
 - `description` (String) Description of the delivery group.
-- `users` (List of String) The users and groups who are explicitly granted access to the published desktop.
+- `desktops` (Attributes List) A list of Desktop resources to publish on the delivery group.
+Only 1 desktop can be added to a Remote PC Delivery Group. (see [below for nested schema](#nestedatt--desktops))
+- `restricted_access_users` (Attributes) Restrict access to this Delivery Group by specifying users and groups in the allow and block list.
+If no value is specified, all authenticated users will have access to this Delivery Group.
+To give access to unauthenticated users, use the `allow_anonymous_access` property. (see [below for nested schema](#nestedatt--restricted_access_users))

 ### Read-Only